 4. Creating a Category

-- Go to Org Categories in the left navigation in Library and click “Edit”
+- Go to the left column and click Browse

-- On the Edit Org Categories modal, click the “Add new Category” link.
+- On the Edit Org Categories modal, click the "+" to add a slot for a new Category

-NOTE—you can also select the arrow icon to the right of a title to change the placement of your Category or the “x” to delete the Category.
+NOTE—in the modal, you can also select the arrow icon to the right of a title to change the placement of your Category, or the “x” to delete the Category.

 5. Managing Category Librarians